anagranados/100-days-of-code-1/log.md

 **Day 50: February 7, 2019**

 **Today's Progress:** I learnt the differents keywords typeof, this.
 The methods of the strings: slice, split.
 I changed my code editor, now I am using VS Code because brackets give me a lot of errors about the lint document.
+I also learnt the methods for arrays sort and reverse.

+ **Thoughts:**  I have to say that Free Code Camp is a very good way to learn but this is a second time of my journey with it that I need to combine it with something else to fix all of the knowledge